Gary A. Olson: Career

-In 2009, Olson became the provost and vice president for academic affairs at Idaho State University where he oversaw the creation of the institution's Division of Health Sciences, its College of Science and Engineering, and its College of Arts and Letters.
-In 2010, just months after arriving, Olson lost a non-binding vote of no-confidence by ISU faculty who criticized the new provost for his campus reorganization plans and for failing to adequately address faculty concerns.
-Though he was supported by President Arthur C. Vailas, Olson resigned from his VP post in June 2011.
+In 2009, Olson became provost and vice president for academic affairs at Idaho State University, where he oversaw the creation of the institution's Division of Health Sciences, its College of Science and Engineering, and its College of Arts and Letters.
+In 2010 Olson lost a non-binding vote of no-confidence by ISU faculty who criticized him for the reorganization plan and for not adequately addressing faculty concerns.
+President Arthur C. Vailas supported Olson.
+In June 2011 he resigned from his VP post in order to write the authorized biography of Stanley Fish.

 In 2012, the Idaho Humanities Council awarded Olson a grant to help him complete the authorized biography of Stanley Fish, and Indiana University of Pennsylvania awarded him its highest honor: The Distinguished Alumni Award.
 He was also inducted into the Honor Society of Phi Kappa Phi, the "oldest and largest collegiate honor society dedicated to the recognition and promotion of academic excellence in all disciplines."
 Also in 2012, the Southeastern Writing Center Association announced an annual faculty award in Olson's name: The Gary A. Olson Scholarship.
 Olson founded the organization in 1980.

-In 2013, Olson became president of Daemen College in Amherst, New York.
+In 2013, Olson became president of Daemen University in Amherst, New York.

+Olson is credited with leading Daemen to an upgrade in its classification by the Carnegie Classification of Institutions of Higher Education from “masters” level to “doctoral-professional university”, State of New York approval to grant the former Daemen College “university” status, and official state designation as a multi-campus university.
+He also led the university’s first-ever comprehensive fundraising campaign, exceeding the goal of $22 million by more than $4.5 million.

-In 2014 and then again for each of the next three years, Olson was named one of Western New York's most influential leaders by Buffalo Business First, the region's weekly business newspaper.
+In 2014 and then again for each of the next nine years, Olson was named one of Western New York's most influential leaders by Buffalo Business First, the region's weekly business newspaper.